5 best knowledge management tools for 2024

 You can deploy CKEditor on-premise or opt for cloud-hosted deployment instead.
 CKEditor is ideal for modern tech stacks, and has native integrations with the most commonly used front-end frameworks.

-A CKEditor Commercial License lets you integrate CKEditor with your knowledge management tool and pick and choose from our full range of Premium features.
-Some features, such as Templates and Slash Commands, are part of the Productivity Pack, which is included free of charge with certain Commercial License subscriptions.
+A CKEditor Commercial License allows you to integrate CKEditor with your knowledge management tool and select from our full range of Premium features.
+Productivity features, such as Templates and Slash Commands, are included in our Essential and Professional subscription plans.

 To start improving knowledge management in your organization, contact us today.